 Any References included in the Reference section must be cited in the text.

 If your references are not in Vancouver Style, we will not be able to publish your submission.
-If your references are already formatted in a different style, you can use a number of citation style generators to format them for Aperture.
+If your references are already formatted in a different style, you can use a number of citation style generators to format them for Aperture Neuro once the work has completed the initial review process.

-Authors are encouraged to critically consider gender and geographical aspects of citations in their work and strive for balance in the resources they chose to cite.
+Authors are encouraged to critically consider gender, geographical and ethical aspects of citations in their work and strive for balance in the resources they chose to cite.

-When submitting a review article, you may link to a PDF or copy-paste the article directly into the submission platform.
+When submitting a review article, you may link to a PDF or copy paste the article directly into the submission platform.
 Review articles do not need subdivisions but you will be asked to include a comprehensive summary and at least one figure with your article.
 If the review does have subsections, follow the same requirements for the Standard Research Reports outlined above.
-The review article should be timely, relevant, and fit the scope and vision of Aperture.
+The review article should be timely, relevant and fit the scope and vision of Aperture Neuro.
 Keep the article to 5,000 words.
 If you feel you will exceed this word limit, please contact the journal for approval.

 Supplemental Materials and Links